 In 1995, the UN Office for Outer Space Affairs hosted an international meeting on Near-Earth Objects (NEOs) at UN Headquarters in New York.
 At the conclusion of this meeting, a summary (Rapporteur's) report was prepared and within a year a related report was published in this journal [1].
 It has been about six years since the UN meeting and about five years since the publication of the perspectives from that meeting.
 During this period, several NEO events have occurred on the scientific, technical and policy levels.
 This article will report on what we understand to be some of the most prominent of these developments in terms of their relationship to NEO policy issues within the context of the recommendations following the UN conference on NEOs.
 These recommendations suggested the establishment of adequate observational facilities and supporting technology, i.e. charge coupled devices (CCDs), vigorous space exploration of NEOs, research on NEO-like (surrogate) materials, improved astronautical capabilities, developing a better understanding of NEO orbital dynamics, and the need for long-term funding within the context of global political support.
 Much progress has occurred in many of these areas, while in others little headway has been made.
-In addition, many other supporting developments in science and technology have also taken place which, while scientifically and technologically worthwhile and supportive of NEO studies, cannot practically be accommodated within this brief article.

-To assess succinctly NEO developments during the past five years, the summary presented here will be divided into two parts: scientific and technical developments and policy background issues.
+In addition, many other supporting developments in science and technology have also taken place which, while scientifically and was divided into two parts: scientific and technical developments and policy background issues.
 The former will be divided into five subsections: observations, orbital computations, satellite reconnaissance, material properties and astronautics.
 The latter will discuss important NEO reports-such as those contained within the UNISPACE III meeting in 1999 and the more recent UK Task Force Report in 2000-that have appeared since the 1995 UN Conference.